DinoTech01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the content of the fie
+Display the content of two files